43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 Mon-Fri 08:00 AM - 05:00 PM

-Rewiring a house is simply changing the electrical connections and wirings previously done in the house to a new setting.
+House rewiring is simply changing the electrical connections and wirings previously done in the house to a new setting.
 Most people at some point in time decide to have a change of their electrical wiring and connections.
 They either do this for safety reasons or just to add a new fixture to the previous connections and wiring to give it a new and better look.

-When Is Rewiring A Property Necessary?
+When Is House Rewiring A Property Necessary?

-Rewiring could be done for different reasons.
+House rewiring a house could be done for different reasons.
 Old wiring doesn’t necessarily mean you need a rewiring on your property; however, you should get an experienced electrician to check your wiring to know whether or not it needs to be rewired.
 Your property needs rewiring if:

 1. There is a regular blowing of fuses, smelling, burning, and sparking of electrical wire.
-It is a sign that the electrical wiring is old and faulty, and rewiring is necessary to avoid electrical shock and house fire.
+It is a sign that the electrical wiring is old and faulty, and house rewiring is necessary to avoid electrical shock and house fire.

 2. You are renting or purchasing an old property.
 The electrical wirings need to be checked before purchasing.
-Estimates on cost for rewiring should be done by your electrician if there’s a need for an update to know the cost to offer when making your payment.
+Estimates on cost for house rewiring should be done by your electrician if there’s a need for an update to know the cost to offer when making your payment.

 3. You’re planning to do a major renovation on your property, you will likely need to rewire all or part of your property.